node-red/node-red/README.md

-# Neuron Green
+# Neuron Node Builder

-A Node-RED package for machine-to-machine commerce powered by Hedera blockchain technology.
+A Node-RED fork for machine-to-machine commerce powered by Hedera blockchain technology.
 This package provides custom nodes for buyers and sellers to interact with the Neuron network.

 ## Prerequisites